Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Numerical experiments

 In the case of noiseless data and well-specified basis, the top row shows nearly perfect decay rates of $M^{-1/2}$ for both the graph errors and the kernel errors and for both ALS and ORALS algorithms.
 For ORALS, this convergence rate agrees with Theorem \ref{thm:AN_orals}.
 ALS has similar convergence rates, even though it does not have a theoretical guarantee for convergence.

-In the case of noisy data and misspecified basis, as shown in the bottom row, the decay rate remains clear for the graph errors, but the kernel errors decay at a rate slightly slower than $M^{-1/2}$ before reaching the level of observation noise $\sigma_{obs}^2 = 10^{-4}$.
+In the case of noisy data and misspecified basis, as shown in the bottom row, the decay rate remains clear for the graph errors, but plateaus at the level of observation noise $\sigma_{obs}^2 = 10^{-4}$.
 ALS's graph errors are about half a digit smaller than the ORALS' graph errors; while both algorithms lead to similar kernel errors when the sample size is large, the ALS' kernel errors are much smaller when the sample size is small.
 Thus, ALS is more robust to noise and misspecification than ORALS, and it can lead to reasonable estimators even if the sample size is small, which we further examine next.